Hrithik06/Hrithik06/README.md

 ###

+🧑‍💻 I'm intereseted in FrontEnd Development

 ☁️ I'm also passionate about technology and science as a whole.
 Computers, Phones, Linux...

 👨‍🎓 I hold a Bachelor's degree in Computer Science and have completed various courses and certifications in front-end development, cloud computing, and software engineering.
 I believe in continuous learning and staying up-to-date with the latest industry trends and technologies.

- 💻 I'm currently working on FeastFleet, a web application for Online Food Ordering.
-I'm using Live API from Swiggy.com.
+ 💻 I'm currently working on FeastFleet and aimax.

+ 🌱 I’m currently learning NextJS and Python.

 📫 Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/hrithik-k-9b0b10230/).
 Let's collaborate on a project or discuss the latest trends in front-end development, tech, science and software engineering!

 ## My Projects